nirus/coder-rocks/reverse-engineering-popunder-js-chrome/index.md

 window.console.clear();
 ```

-Whenever a created element is printed onto the console, it reads the **id** of the element printed in-turn invoking the **getter** function defined by user.
-[StackOverflow](https://stackoverflow.com/a/36391435/1848109) post talks about this weird behavior used by coders to detect the debugger opened or not. **Chrome (74.0.3729.131)** and **Safari(12.1)** both execute **fake getter functions** in the code, interestingly Firefox was immune to this.
+Whenever a created element is printed onto the console, javascript engine reads the **id** of the element printed in-turn invoking the **getter** function defined by user.
+[StackOverflow](https://stackoverflow.com/a/36391435/1848109) post talks about this behavior used by coders to detect if the debugger is opened or not. **Chrome (74.0.3729.131)** and **Safari(12.1)** both execute **fake getter functions**, interestingly Mozilla Firefox was immune to this.

-### Method – 2 (dead code in library)
+### Defensive Method – 2 (dead code in library)
-Check if the function is proxied or not.
-If you have watched [@LiveOverflow](https://twitter.com/LiveOverflow) video’s on the Youtube , he wrote a proxy function for `window.open` to catch the execution of the Popunder.js which uses this JSAPI to open popup in the browser.
+Check if a function is proxied or not.
+If you have watched [@LiveOverflow](https://twitter.com/LiveOverflow) video’s on the Youtube , he wrote a proxy function for `window.open` to catch the execution of the popunder.js which uses this JS API to open popup in the browser.

 <h3 align="center">Code extract – (Read inline comments)</h3>